-- 1 tablespoon extra virgin olive oil
+- 1 tablespoon coconut oil

-- 2 large cloves garlic, minced or grated
+- 2 cloves garlic, grated or minced

-- 2 tablespoons fresh ginger, grated
+- 2 tablespoons fresh ginger, grated or minced

-- 1/2 teaspoon dried, ground ginger (optional)
+- 1/2 teaspoon ground ginger (optional)

-- 1/2 teaspoon fine sea salt
+- 1 teaspoon salt (divided)

 - Fresh ground pepper, to taste

-- 4 cups vegetable stock (homemade is best)
+- 4 cups vegetable broth

-- Add the onions, celery and carrots to the pot and cook until the onions are just translucent but not browning, about 8 minutes stirring occasionally.
+- Add the onions and cook until softened, 5 to 8 minutes stirring occasionally.